Internal Control Opportunities in the New Normal

-Following the governments signalling the easing of lockdown and announcing measures to encourage the restarting of the economy, it is important that as we do this that we take the time to consider what benefits and efficiencies we have gained through working in a largely remote environment and how we can build these into a ‘new normal’ going forwards.
+Following the easing of lockdown and measures put in place to encourage the restarting of the economy, it is important that we take the time to consider what benefits and efficiencies we have gained through working in a largely remote environment and how we can build these into a ‘new normal’ going forwards.

 It is tempting for decisions on how to operate in the “new normal” to be taken at the top or through small decision-making groups.
 Taking a more inclusive approach to this across the workforce not only engenders a feeling of togetherness but also maximises the likelihood that you will be able to capture more of those marginal efficiency gains that people have developed in a remote environment and be able bring these into the new normal working conditions.

 Understand the risks